JeremySCook/JC-Pro-Macro/Code/README.md

 Encoder myEnc(0,1); //if rotation is backwards, swap 0 and 1

-may need to be swapped as noted
+may need to be swapped as noted depending on the encoder

 ## Alternative Modes Slihter.io Mode & FCPX